 It has an NRC rating of 0.92 which is really good.
 It absorbs the sound and mitigates the intensity of the sound level by reducing echo.

-Of note, if you want less reduction in noise then you can go with this (acoustic tile) product but if you want to reduce more noise then go with an acoustic panel whose thickness at least 2 inches because thicker, denser, and heavier materials are better for soundproofing, instead of the acoustic tile pattern.
+Of note, if you want less reduction in noise then you can go with this (acoustic tile) product but if you want to reduce more noise then go with an acoustic panel whose thickness is at least 2 inches because thicker, denser, and heavier materials are better for soundproofing, instead of the acoustic tile pattern.

 Installation of acoustic tile is very simple, you can stick it to your walls with the help of velcro, 3M double-sided tape, or adhesive spray (3M super 77 adhesive sprays).